arishbukhari1/PerToon/models/README_nlp.md

-# NLP Models for PerToon (GoEmotions GPT-2)
+# NLP Models for PerToon (GPT-2: GoEmotions and ImgFlip)

-This directory contains the minimal files required for the GoEmotions-based GPT-2 models used in PerToon for emotion-driven captioning.
+This directory contains the minimal files required for the GPT-2 models used in PerToon for emotion-driven captioning.

 ## Model Subdirectories

 - `gpt2-base-goemotions/`
 - `gpt2-medium-goemotions/`
+- `gpt2-base-imgflip/`
+- `gpt2-medium-imgflip/`

 Each contains the minimal set of files needed for inference:
 - `config.json`